mhostert/mhostert.github.io/_pages/about.md

 <div class="mybg-text">
 <h3>Welcome,</h3>
     <p>
       I am a postdoctoral researcher at the Perimeter Institute (Canada) and University of Minnesota (USA).
-I got my PhD in 2019 at the Institute for Particle Physics Phenomenology, part of Durham University (UK), and moved to the US for my current joint postdoctoral position.
+I earned my PhD in 2019 at the Institute for Particle Physics Phenomenology, part of Durham University (UK) before  moving to North America for my current joint postdoctoral position.
     </p>

     <p>